Gravis UltraSound: GF1

 The GF1 was co-developed by Advanced Gravis and Forte Technologies (creator of the VFX1 Headgear virtual reality helmet) and produced by Integrated Circuit Systems under the ICS11614 moniker.
-The chip was actually derived from the Ensoniq OTTO (ES5506) chip, a next-generation version of the music-synthesizer chip found in the Ensoniq VFX and its successors.
+The chip was derived from the Ensoniq OTTO (ES5506) chip, a next-generation version of the music-synthesizer chip found in the Ensoniq VFX and its successors.

 The GF1 is purely a sample-based synthesis chip with the polyphony of 32 oscillators, so it can mix up to 32 mono PCM samples or 16 stereo samples entirely in hardware.
 The chip has no built-in codec, so the sounds must be downloaded to onboard RAM prior to playback.
 Sound compression algorithms such as IMA ADPCM are not supported, so compressed samples must be decompressed prior to loading.

 The sound quality of the GF1 is not constant and depends on the selected level of polyphony.
 A CD-quality 44.1 kHz sample rate is maintainable with up to 14-voice polyphony; the sample rate progressively deteriorates until 19.2 kHz at the maximum of 32-voice polyphony.
 The polyphony level is software-programmable, so the programmer can choose the appropriate value to best match the application.
 Advanced sound effects such as reverberation and chorus are not supported in hardware.
 However, software simulation is possible; a basic "echo" effect can be simulated with additional tracks, and some trackers can program effects using additional hardware voices as accumulators.